ebialais/starting-web-developpment/README.md

 # starting-web-developpment

-Exercise of creation of a web page on the basis of an imposed model.
+After the 2 weeks of training at Becode, exercise of creation of a web page on the basis of an imposed model.
-After the 2 weeks of training at Becode.
 We had 3 days to accomplish it.

 ## 1st step: